nastazya/Movies-analytics/Blogpost-Story.md

 Without technology, it would be nearly impossible for Hollywood to produce the volume of films that it does.
 The turn of the millenium bought a new age in the film history with rapid and remarkable advances in technology.
 Cameras from companies like Sony, Panasonic, JVC and Canon offer a variety of choices for shooting high-definition video.

-We can see that number of movies is growing exponentially:
+Below is the chart that shows the exponential growth of the number of movies:
 ![num_of_movies_after1920](https://user-images.githubusercontent.com/46948881/57339720-c4f77080-7100-11e9-90fd-cbec1895bdc5.jpg)

 Digital technology was embraced because of the cost factor.
 The ability to lose the expenses of purchasing a film stock and